ocaml/ocaml.org/data/tutorials/language/1ms_03_first_class_modules.md

   ignore @@ My_Database.execute "SELECT * FROM table"
 ```

-Here, we would just have to change the `My_Database` definition if we want
+Here, we would just have to change the `My_Database` definition
 to use a database from an other type.

 We can also define multiple `My_Database` modules if we want our program